ChickenProp/chickenprop.github.com/drafts/matched-betting.md

     $$ R_{lb} = 0. $$

 So your profit is $R_{bb} + R_{bl}$ if your back bet wins; and $R_{lb} + R_{ll}$ if your lay bet wins.

+And now we can say that a matched bet is simply a paired bet, where your profit is the same in either case.
+I won't need to talk about simple paired bets from now on; all bets are matched.
+When I talk about a "free bet" or "qualifying bet", those are matched bets too.[^risk-free]

+Incidentally, the six prameters are over-determined.
+Most commonly we want to learn $S_l$ given the other five; but knowing any five of them will fix the value of the sixth.

 **Optimal lay stake**